divio/divio-cloud-docs/how-to/password-protect-project.rst

 restrict access, or for a site that provides API endpoints that should require the client to authenticate.

-A similar site-wide password requirement can be added to a Divio Cloud site, using environment variables.
+A similar site-wide password requirement can be added to a Divio site, using environment variables.
 Set them as follows::

     ALDRYN_SSO_ALWAYS_REQUIRE_LOGIN=basicauth